Kagean/CPR_Training_VR/README.md

 - New methods have been developed for the compression system.

-- upper body deformation added
+- upper body deformation added.

 - added hand collider to enhance the experience